corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/group-policy.md

 ​In static networks, no MGM manages the group and the member list is statically set before the members are created.
 As a result, the group policy file for a static network member is similar to the dynamic network member's group policy but with some differences.

 ​The file includes the group ID, registration protocol, sync protocol, protocol parameters, and P2P parameters, just like the dynamic member's group policy file.
-However, the necessary P2P parameters, protocol parameters, and the MGM information differs.
+However, the necessary P2P parameters, protocol parameters, and the MGM information differ.

 Since there is no MGM, the file contains no MGM information.
 To keep similar behaviour to a dynamic network, the static registration protocol takes the predefined list of members from the protocol parameters and populates the member list using this.